 Take some time to clean it thoroughly

 It doesn’t take much time to get your laundry room, clean and tidy.

-Wash out washers and dryers to avoid any mold and mildew build up.
-Before cleaning any machine it’s a good idea to talk to the manufacturer for advice.
+Periodically clean your washer and dryer to avoid any mold and mildew build up.
+Before cleaning it’s a good idea to talk to the manufacturer for advice.
 But, we recommend running an empty washer with a cup of white vinegar.
 This will clean and sanitize the interior.
 Similarly, people may want to take a rag with soap and water to their dryer drum to eliminate any residue.